Image courtesy of Grant Cochrane/ FreeDigitalPhotos.net

 Do you know you should be eating more vegetables but find it hard to include them in every meal?
 (For me, it's easy at dinner, challenging at lunch, and nearly impossible at breakfast.)

 Do you ever get "the munchies" and basically want to crunch something for the sake of crunching it?
-Or do you want something you can eat with one hand while correcting papers or watching your favorite show?
-(But hopefully not both simultaneously; we are supposed to be practicing mindfulness, after all.)
+Or do you want something you can eat with one hand while correcting papers?

 Well, how about killing two birds with one stone? ("Without actually killing any birds," as my grandmother would say.)

 Just take a couple of minutes to cut up some carrot sticks or bell pepper strips.
-Then you can load up on vitamins while watching Mad Men, grading quizzes, updating your Facebook profile or texting your sister.
-(Again, not simultaneously, please.)
+Then you can load up on vitamins rather than filling yourself with empty calories.

 For more suggestions, check out 100 Healthy Snack Ideas from snack-girl.com